|

 The part of Cyprus which is controlled by Turkish Cypriots was however not allowed to join

-because the the Greek Cypriots unexpectantly voted no to a plan to solve the long
+because the the Greek Cypriots unexpectedly voted no to a plan to solve the long political

 division of the island.

-The maps over the EU's expansion is also available in a
+The maps covering the EU's expansion is also available in a

 on this page.